fallingsprings/couch-add-ons/paypal_donate/README.md

 ###purpose

 Set this to the name of the organization, fund, or campaign, or the purpose of the donation.
-The paypal_processor returns this as 'pp_item_name'.
+The paypal_processor returns this as `pp_item_name`.

 ###reference